BeanieODM/beanie/docs/tutorial/find.md

 ### Cursor

-It will return [FindMany](/api/queries/#findmany) query object.
-It implements async generator pattern.
+It will return the [FindMany](/api/queries/#findmany) query object.
+It implements an async generator pattern.
 Found documents are available via `async for` loop:

 ```python
 async for product in Product.find_many(